unChaz/sci-fi-5e/srd/monsters/monsters.md

 3/day each: _entangle_, _goodberry_
 1/day each: _barkskin_, _pass without trace_, _shillelagh_

 **_Magic Resistance_**.
-The dryad has advantage on saving throws against spells and other magical effects.
+The dryad has advantage on saving throws against spells and other tek effects.

 **_Speak with Beasts and Plants_**.
 The dryad can communicate with beasts and plants as if they shared a language.